isaac033/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script to add permissions of execute to owner and group owner and readable to other users for hello file
+script to grant all permissions to everybody